skillrepos/aia-day2-b/labs.md

 **Lab 1 - MCP Jumpstart**

-**Purpose: In this lab, we'll see how to go from hand-rolled API calls to an MCP implementation.**
+**Purpose: In this lab, we'll compare a hand-rolled API integration with an MCP-based integration and see how MCP reduces custom wiring and improves discovery.**

 1. For our labs in this workshop, we have different directories with related code.
 For this lab, it is the *lab1* directory.
 Change into that directory in the terminal.